KKSW: Modern Rock: 1990s

-During the 1990s, KLZR carried a modern rock format, which was popular on the KU campus and in the college town atmosphere of Lawrence, as well as Kansas City; even garnering a mention in Rolling Stone magazine as one of the top ten "Stations that Didn't Suck" in 1998.
-The station was independently owned by the Booth family until they sold the station to the Zimmer Radio Group on September 1, 1998.
-(Zimmer member Jerry Zimmer separated the station from the group in 2005, returning KLZR to a local ownership status under the incorporated name "Great Plains Media").
+Top 40: 1999-2003

 After the sale, KLZR morphed into a top 40 station.
 Booth wasn't aware of the change before he sold the station, and even told the media that there was no plan on changing formats.
-Weeks later, the station was playing boy bands from grunge rock.
-The change created a blow back from the local fans of the station that enjoyed the independent music choices and lead in the local music community.
+Weeks later, the station had shifted to playing boy bands from grunge rock.
+The change created a blowback from the local fans of the station that enjoyed the independent music choices and lead in the local music community.
 Groups protested the change, picketing outside the station and in local papers The Kansan and The Journal World, as well as petitions with thousands of signature and shirts with "The New Lazer Sucks" printed on them circled around.
 The change didn't affect just the community, but also some of the employees that worked hard at creating their unique playlists.
 The anger peaked one night when two windows were broken, the second one after Booth stated on the air that he hoped it had nothing to do with the change.

+Hot AC: 2003-2012

 In 2003, the station shifted formats again, this time to a hot adult contemporary format, because of low ratings from the earlier format change.

+Top 40: 2012-present

 On January 20, 2012, KLZR began stunting with all-Lady Gaga music.
 Later that day, at 3 p.m., the station re-branded as "105.9 Kiss FM" and returned to a top 40 format.
 On February 7, 2012, KLZR changed its call letters to KKSW to match the new branding.

 On September 13, 2024, Great Plains Media announced it would sell KKSW to Reyes Media Group for $2.25 million.
-The sale will likely result in the end of the "Kiss" format, as Reyes focuses on Spanish-language media, including operating stations KDTD and KCZZ, leasing out operations of KYYS from owner Audacy, Inc., and operating the Dos Mundos bilingual-language newspaper in the Kansas City market.
-With the sale, Kansas Jayhawks athletics will move to sister station KMXN.

-Due to financial disputes, the sale to Reyes has been delayed several times, with the most recent extension of consummation filed on August 15, 2025.
-In the interim, KKSW has also slightly rebranded as "Kiss 105.9", and updated its station imaging.
+Preparing for the sale, Kansas Jayhawks athletics moved to sister station KMXN.
+Due to financial disputes, the sale to Reyes was delayed several times.
+In July 2026, Great Plains withdrew the sale.